Lebed-kun/prompt-ql/README.md

 ```
 {~$command $arg=$val /}
 ```
- - Defining custom LLM APIs.
-It can be obtained with the `RegisterLLMApi` method (see below)
+ - Defining custom ML model APIs.
+It can be obtained with the `RegisterModelApi` method (see below)

 ## Interpreter API